leka/moti/INSTALL.md

 This should install all you need.
 It may take some time to compile (up to one hour), so grab a coffee and a book and be patient.
 It is also normal, if you are using a laptop, to hear the fan.
 Compiling needs a lot of power.

-One it's done, you can check everything is fine by typing:
+Once it's done, you can check everything is fine by typing:

 	$ avr-gcc -v
 	$ avrdude -v